 - to advise the government on all measures concerning federal policy on sustainable development and to take part in policy dialogue with members of the government;

 - to serve as a forum for the exchange of ideas on sustainable development.
 This includes the organisation of dialogues with stakeholders in preparation for the drafting of opinions within the statutory bodies, working groups and forums.

 - to provide information and raise awareness about sustainable development among citizens, individuals and public bodies.
 This mainly takes the form of study days, the sustainable development press award, and publications;

 - to conduct research in all areas relating to sustainable development.

 The advisory role of the council has over the years been broadened with additional specific tasks in the fields of product standards, international cooperation, environmental planning and programmes and marine environmental policy.

 The Council draws up opinions at the request of ministers or secretaries of state, the parliament or on its own initiative.
 The ministers or secretaries of state subsequently inform the Council on what action the government has taken on the basis of the opinions and, where relevant, its reasons for diverging from them.

 The members of the Council

-The members of the Council are representatives of various social groups: environmental organisations, organisation for development cooperation, users’, employees’ and employers’ bodies, youth organisations and the scientific world.
+The members of the Council are representatives of various social groups: environmental organisations, organisations for development cooperation, consumers’, employees’ and employers’ bodies, youth organisations and the scientific world.
 Representatives of the federal government, the language communities and the regions, and environmental councils and economic and social councils are non-voting members.